 While the amount of blood loss is different for every woman, it can vary from around four tablespoons to as much as a cup.
 However, if you are losing a lot of blood, resulting into the change of one soaking pad or tampon after another, then you must see your gynaecologist immediately.

 FAQ #4: ‘I feel bloated and irritated during my periods.
 Why do I even have them?
 What’s the whole science behind having periods?’

-Well, before you curse yourself for having this natural phenomenon, keep in mind that having regular monthly periods are a resounding assertion of womanhood.
+Well, before you curse yourself for having this natural phenomenon, keep in mind that having regular monthly periods are a resounding assertion of womanhood which is a major part of menstruation awareness.
 Every cycle releases an egg and the lining of the uterus is prepared to receive the fertilized ovum.
 If fertilization doesn’t take place the old lining is shed at menstruation and new lining prepared.
 It is only through this process that women have been gifted with a natural ability to make babies and relish the joy of being a mother.